Beginner Tai Chi classes

 So, after your initial 4 consecutive week taster session, the remainder of the current term becomes due as a single payment.
 There will usually be 8 or 9 weeks left of the current term.
 We do not offer pay-as-you-go or drop-in sessions except where otherwise stated.

-Friendly advice: As we do not offer pay-as-you-go or drop-in sessions, please do not just turn up to any of our classes in person unannounced and expect to join right away!
+Friendly advice: Please do not just turn up to any of our classes in person unannounced and expect to join right away!
+Advance booking is required.

 Please note payments can be paid by cash or bank transfer only.
 We do not accept credit/debit card payments.

 What do you learn in class?